CPP Contribution Rates 2026 for the Self-Employed in Canada

-Here's the bad news: as a self-employed Canadian, you pay both halves of CPP โ the employee portion AND the employer portion.
-That's 11.90% of your net earnings, up to a maximum of $8,068.20 for 2025.
+Here's the bad news: as a self-employed Canadian, you pay both halves of CPP — the employee portion AND the employer portion.
+That's 11.9% of your net earnings, up to a maximum of $8,460.90 for 2026 — plus CPP2 on income above $74,600, for a combined maximum of $9,292.90.
+Want your exact number in 5 seconds?
+Use our free Self-Employed CPP Calculator.

 The good news?
 You can deduct half of it from your income, and there are legitimate ways to reduce how much you owe.
 Plus, with the new CPP2 enhancement, your future retirement benefits will be significantly higher.